DarkJoker360/scripts/README.md

 - Create a new directory

-- Clone on of my scriptson the directory
+- Clone one of my scripts on the directory

 - Run my scripts by: " . scriptname '